Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Proof of the homogenisation theorem

 \section{Proof of the homogenisation theorem}

 This section is dedicated to the proof of Theorem \ref{blochhomogenisation}.
-To do this, we shall develop an appropriate quasi-periodic two-scale variation of a powerful method first introduced in \cite{IVKVPS} for the case of standard (periodic) two-scale convergence, i.e. ${\bftheta}$-quasi-periodic two-scale convergence for ${\bftheta} = 0$.
+To do this, we shall develop an appropriate quasi-periodic two-scale variation of a powerful method first introduced in \cite{IVKVPS} in the context of standard (periodic) two-scale convergence, i.e. ${\bftheta}$-quasi-periodic two-scale convergence for ${\bftheta} = 0$.
 In what follows $\phi$, $\varphi$ and $\bfPhi$ will denote respectively fixed arbitrary elements of $C^\infty_0(\Omega)$, $C^\infty_{\bftheta}(Q)$ and $C^\infty_{\bftheta}(Q;\CC^3)$.